As a New Zealand tax resident, you'll generally pay tax on your worldwide income.

 If you're getting schedular payments, you'll need to give your tax rate to the payer on a Tax rate notification for contractors - IR330C form.

 If the amount of tax you owe at the end of the tax year is over $5,000, then you'll need to pay provisional tax during the next tax year.
-The $5,000 threshold is different from previous years and part of the Covid-19 response.

 If you become a New Zealand tax resident, you'll need to let your New Zealand bank or financial institution know so they can deduct resident withholding tax (RWT) from any interest you earn.